 Residence permits, identity cards and other documents issued by Turkish authorities in the north may not be accepted as valid by the Republic of Cyprus Government in southern Cyprus, nor by the authorities of other countries.

 - If you overstay your visa, you could be charged with breaching immigration regulations.

 - Use your Australian passport for all travel into or out of Cyprus and Turkey.
 (Turkey does not accept 'Turkish Republic of Northern Cyprus' ID cards as entry/travel documents.)

 Check the expiry date of your Australian passport before you travel.
 Some countries won't let you enter unless your passport is valid for six months from when you plan to leave that country.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

-Declare cash of 10,000 euros or more (or the equivalent in another currency) if you are travelling between Cyprus and any non-European Union (EU) country.
-This includes notes and coins, money orders, cheques and traveller's cheques.
+Declare cash of 10,000 euros or more (or the equivalent in another currency) if you're travelling between Cyprus and any non-European Union (EU) country.
+This includes notes and coins, money orders, cheques and travellers cheques.
 If you don't declare your cash or give incorrect information on entry to, or exit from, Cyprus, you'll be fined.
-You don't need to declare cash if you are travelling to or from another EU country.
+You don't need to declare cash if you're travelling to or from another EU country.

 The official currency of the Republic of Cyprus is the Euro.
 The principal currency in the north is the Turkish Lira, although Euros can be used in many establishments.
-The Turkish Lira is not accepted in the south of Cyprus.
+The Turkish Lira isn't accepted in the Republic of Cyprus controlled south.